How to Steer The Car

 When learning, find a straight, quiet road where you can steer with one hand while you practise using the controls.

 When approaching right bends, move your right hand to the top of the wheel ready to pull it down to steer round the curve in the road.
-In the diagram your right hand coloured in red should always stay in the red coloured part of the steering wheel.

 When approaching left hand bends, move your left hand to the top of the wheel to pull it down to steer round the curve in the road.
-The left hand should stay in the blue part of the steering wheel.

 When turning left it is important for you to maintain a position about a metre from the kerb.